 Graduate students may transfer coursework from a previous institution to NMSU.
-For master's students, at least 50% of a student's master's degree must be completed at NMSU, but the remaining 50% may be transferred from graduate level courses taken at another accredited university.
-Transfer courses are at the department's discretion, and not all departments will allow a graduate student to transfer in 50% of their program.
+For master's students, at least 50% of a student's master's degree credits must be completed at NMSU, but the remaining 50% may be transferred from graduate-level courses taken at another accredited university.
 Please refer to the current NMSU Graduate Catalog for more details and current policies.

-Students should seek to transfer credits from a previous institution, for other graduate work completed, as soon as possible.
-The coursework must not be older than seven years at the time of your graduation from NMSU.
-Students need to complete the Transfer of Credit form, available on-line from the NMSU Graduate School - Forms Section and provide a copy of the course syllabus for review.
+Students should transfer credits from a previous institution, for other graduate work completed once they begin their first semester in the program.
+The coursework must not be older than seven years at the time of graduation from NMSU.
+Students need to complete the Transfer of Credit form, available on-line from the NMSU Graduate School and provide a copy of the course syllabus for review to their advisor.
 The student is also required to complete a Degree Audit Exception form.
 The form is reviewed and approved by the student's advisor, the Graduate Coordinator, and the Graduate School.
+It is important to note that course transfers and substitutions are at the discretion of the Graduate School and Department, respectively.